-The village of Shikhin was probably destroyed in the Arabic period (7th C AD).
+The village of Shikhin was probably destroyed in the Arabic period (7th century AD).
 Today the site is hardly noticed and is not marked on the maps.

-During the 13th C a fortified farm was built on top of the hill.
+During the 13th century a fortified farm was built on top of the hill.
 The underground halls of the structure can be visited today at the center of the hill.

 The site was examined in the PEF survey (1866-1877) by Wilson, Conder and Kitchener.
 It appears as “Tell Bedeiwiyeh” in the center of the section of this map of 1878.
 It is situated near the Roman Road which is shown as a double dashed line on the upper left side.
 The Netufa valley is marked in Arabic as “Sahel el Buttauf”.